 However, if the American Association of the Order of Malta continues to ignore this tragic reality and turn a blind eye on this disreputable situation, thus refusing to apply the determinations of the Code, it must provide all members of the Order clear reasons for such scandalous behavior.

 Moreover, if (or when) the matter is brought to the public knowledge ahead of the cardinal's removal, it will be highly embarrassing for the American Association, which will have to explain why its leadership has remained silent and has not applied the rules of the Code.

 This serious matter cannot be ignored.

-Sir Raymond J. de Souza, KHS, KM, KofC
+Sir Raymond J. de Souza, KHS, KofC

 Have a news tip?
 Submit news to our tip line.